 If pension savings were designated as drawdown from 6 April 2006, they will have been tested against the lifetime allowance (benefit crystallisation event 1) or scheme pension (benefit crystallisation event 2).
 To prevent double counting the overlap provision apply, the benefit crystallisation event 1 or benefit crystallisation event 2 amount is deducted from the value being transferred as a benefit crystallisation event 8.
 The difference will be tested against the individual's remaining lifetime allowance and any excess would have a 25% charge deducted.

 A more or less final check against the lifetime allowance is made at age 75.
 ‘More or less’ because the only benefit crystallisation event that’s possible after age 75 is a benefit crystallisation event 3 which is when a scheme pension from an occupational pension scheme is increased by more than a permitted margin.
 This is very unusual.

 There are no further benefit crystallisation events if an individual crystallises pension rights or dies after age 75.

 Yes this possible, if the plan holding the benefits terms and conditions allow.
 The maximum that can be taken is the lower of 25% of the fund and 25% of the available lifetime allowance, unless they have some form of tax-free cash protection, more details are below.
-You might expect the amount of the lifetime allowance available to be reduced by any benefit crystallisation events at age 75, but for this purpose, the benefit crystallisation event at age 75 is ignored.
-The lifetime allowance used in the maximum tax-free cash calculation isn’t reduced by any age 75 benefit crystallisation events.
+You might expect the amount of the lifetime allowance available to be reduced by any benefit crystallisation events at age 75, but for this purpose, the benefit crystallisation events 5 and 5B at age 75 is ignored.

 See our article Lifetime allowance at age 75 for more details.